×

 We asked expats in Isle of Arran what banks they use and there advice about banking.
 They advised:

 "Expats considering retirement in the Isle of Arran, should be aware that the cost of living can be higher than in other parts of the UK due to the island's remote location.
 They should also know that the weather can be quite changeable, with mild winters and cool summers, and that it can be quite windy.
 The island has a small population, so it offers a close-knit community feel, but it may lack some amenities and services found in larger cities.
 Healthcare services are available on the island, but for more specialized treatments, one may need to travel to the mainland.
 The Isle of Arran is known for its natural beauty, with plenty of opportunities for outdoor activities such as hiking, golfing, and wildlife watching.
 It's also home to several historical sites and a renowned whisky distillery.
 Public transportation is available, but services are limited, so having a car can be beneficial.
 The island is accessible by ferry from the mainland, and there's also a small airport.
 Expats should also be aware that they will need to comply with UK immigration rules, which may include obtaining a visa.
 It's also important to understand the tax implications of retiring in Scotland, as the country has its own tax rates and bands separate from the rest of the UK.
-Finally, while English is the primary language spoken, the island has a strong Scottish heritage and culture, and some residents speak Scots Gaelic," explained one expat living in Isle of Arran, Scotland.
+Finally, while English is the primary language spoken, the island has a strong Scottish heritage and culture, and some residents speak Scots Gaelic," commented one expat who made the move to Isle of Arran.

 What do expats in Isle of Arran appreciate most about the local culture?

 "Expats in Isle of Arran, appreciate the warm and welcoming nature of the local community.
 They love the rich history and heritage of the island, which is reflected in the local traditions and festivals.
 The peaceful and relaxed pace of life is another aspect that expats value, providing a stark contrast to the hustle and bustle of city living.
 They also appreciate the stunning natural beauty of the island, with its diverse landscapes offering plenty of opportunities for outdoor activities.
 The local food and drink, particularly the island's renowned whisky and cheese, are also highly appreciated by expats.
-Lastly, the sense of safety and low crime rate on the island is another factor that expats in Isle of Arran value," wrote one member in Isle of Arran.
+Lastly, the sense of safety and low crime rate on the island is another factor that expats in Isle of Arran value," said one expat in Isle of Arran.

 What do expats find most challenging?